softwaremill/bootzooka/frontend.md

 Installing Node.js
 ---

-To work with `bootzooka-ui` you need to have `node.js` installed in version 0.10.13 or newer.
+To work with the `ui` module you need to have `node.js` installed in version 0.10.13 or newer.
 Make sure you have both `node` and `npm` commands available on `PATH`.

 Installing Grunt.js and Bower